 - +10 subjects

-...past, I taught underserved populations in middle and high schools in rural Mississippi and Tennessee.
+...at the University of New Mexico.
+In the past, I taught underserved populations in middle and high schools in rural Mississippi and Tennessee.
 In addition, I taught community college in the adult education department.
 Over the years, many of my adult students have arrived in my class reading and doing math at elementary school levels.
 With these students, I work tirelessly one-on-one to prepare them for their future endeavors.
-As a tutor, I have the privilege of watching my students grow every day....
+As a tutor, I have the...

 Education & Certification